FuseByExample/camel-example-tcpip-proxy/README.md

 Launch Client
 -------------

-Open a new terminal sessions and switch to the root of the applications project.
+Open a new terminal sessions and switch to the client directory.
 In the session, execute this command to launch the test Client application:

     client$ mvn camel:run